Rmarieta/AWS-SAP-Notes/03-networking/route53.md

 - Geolocation routing is similar to latency-based routing, only instead of latency the location of customer and resources is used to determine the resolution decisions
 - When we create records, we tag the records with a location
-- This location is generally a country (ISO2 code), continent or default.
+- This location is generally a country (ISO2 code), continent or default (optional).
 There can be also a subdivision, in USA we can tag records with a state
 - When the user does a query, an IP checks verifies the location is the user
-- Geolocation does not return the closest record, it returns relevant records: when the resolution happens, the location of the user is cross-checked with the location specified for the records and the matching on is returned
+- Geolocation does not return the closest record, it returns relevant records: when the resolution happens, the location of the user IP is cross-checked with the location specified for the records and the matching on is returned
+- User location normally = Resolver location
 - Order of the cross-checks is the following:
-  1. R53 checks the state (US only)
+  1. R53 checks the state (US & Ukraine only)
   2. R53 checks the country
   3. R53 checks the continent
-  4. Returns default if not previous match
+  4. Returns default (optional) if no previous match
-- If no match is detected, the a `NO ANSWER` is returned
+- If no match is detected, then a `NO ANSWER` is returned
-- Geolocation is ideal for restricting content based on the location of the user
+- Geolocation is ideal for **restricting** content based on the location of the user:
-- It can be used for load-balancing based on user location as well
+  - Load balancing across regional endpoints
+  - Regional restrictions
+  - Language specific content
+- **NOT about proximity**

 ## Geoproximity Routing

-- Geoproximity aims to provide records as close to the customer as possible, aims to calculated the distance between to resource and customer and return the record with the lower one
+- Geoproximity aims to provide records as close to the customer as possible, aims to calculate the distance between the resource and customer IP and return the record with the smallest one
-- When using geoproximity, we define rules:
-  - Region the resource is created in, if it is an AWS resource
-  - Lat/lon coordinate for external resources
+- 3 location types with Geoproximity records:
-  - Bias: adjust how R53 calculates the distance between the user and the resource
+  - Region: an AWS region.
+Distance is computed between the client IP and the centre of the region
+  - Lat/lon coordinates.
+Distance is computed with that coordinate
+  - Local zone: AWS local zone location.
-- Geoproximiy allows defining a bias: it can be a `+` or `-` bias, increasing or decreasing the region size.
+- A Geoproximity record allows defining a bias (between -99 <=> +99), increasing or decreasing the region size.
 We can influence the routing distance based on this bias

+## IP-based Routing

+- Chooses the DNS response based on the source IP of the client mapped to a CIDR block
+- If client has IP in CIDR A => return record A
+- If client has IP in CIDR B => return record B

 ## Route53 Interoperability